4neesh/DevBlog/src/posts/024_JavaGui.md

 <p>
 The JFrame container is used to display 'Components' that render information from the application.
 After creating the instance of the JTable in the main method through the TableBuilder class, the table can be added into the JFrame container through as a component.<br>
 The <code>JScrollPane</code> class provides a scrollable view component for the GUI.
-From our main method, we will pass our table into a JScrollPane instance which is then added into the JFrame.<br>
+From our main method, we will pass our table into a JScrollPane instance which is then added into the JFrame.
-The JTable we create is passed in as an argument as it extends from Component in the following hierarchy: Component > Container > JComponent > JTable.
 </p>

 ![Structure of components](../../src/images/024_structure.png)